St John of God Berwick Hospital

-St John of God Berwick Hospital is a 202-bed hospital, including 12 beds in the Day Oncology Centre, located at 75 Kangan Drive, Berwick.
+St John of God Berwick Hospital is a private hospital located in Melbourne, Victoria.
 It provides health care to Melbourne's south east and regional eastern Victoria.

 Originally known as Berwick Hospital, the facility was taken over by St John of God Health Care in 2003.
 The original hospital was established in 1939 as Berwick Bush Nursing Hospital.

 St John of God Berwick Hospital is a division of St John of God Health Care, a leading Catholic not-for-profit health care group, serving communities with hospitals, home nursing, and social outreach services throughout Australia and New Zealand.

 Redevelopment

 Construction of the new St John of God Berwick Hospital facility at 75 Kangan Dr, Berwick started in January 2016 and opened on 18 January 2018.
 The new hospital provides 202 beds, including 12 beds in the Day Oncology Centre, eight operating theatres, two procedure rooms, a cardiovascular interventional laboratory, six birth suites and the first intensive care and cardiac care unit for the region.